Jason Vega

 Jason Vega (born May 30, 1987) is a retired Canadian football and American football defensive end.
 He played the majority of his professional career in the Canadian Football League (CFL), and more specifically with the Winnipeg Blue Bombers.
 Elsewhere in the CFL he was a member of the Toronto Argonauts and Edmonton Eskimos.
 In his time in the NFL he was affiliated with the New England Patriots and played for the Dallas Cowboys.

 College career

 He played college football at Northeastern University.

 Professional career

-Winnipeg Blue Bombers
+Winnipeg Blue Bombers (first stint)

 Vega signed with the Winnipeg Blue Bombers of the Canadian Football League.
 During the 2011 Winnipeg Blue Bombers season, Vega was named defensive player of the week for their win over the Alouettes at the end of October.
 He finished his rookie season in the CFL with 26 tackles and 7 sacks.
 The following season Vega contributed 40 tackles and 5 quarterback sacks.